nus-oss/cs3281-AY1617S2-website/doc/CS3281Schedule.md

 * Add your details to the module website [Deadline: Friday]
   * Create a pull request to adding following to this repo.
     * Your Resume:
-      * Follow the folder/file convention used by this placeholder file `students/AY1617S2/johnDoe/JohnDoe.md`.
+      * Follow the folder/file convention used by this placeholder file `students/AY1617S2/johnDoe/JohnDoe-Resume.md`.
       * It can be in markdown format or html.
 Place any additional files you need (e.g. css, images) in the same folder.
       * Length 1-1.5 pages.
 You may want to read up some online advice on writing good tech resumes.
 Write it as if you will use it for internship/job applications in the near future.
     * Your details in this page [this file](../students/AY1617S2/StudentList.md).
+      * The project assignment in the above file is based on your first preference given in the application form.
+        A project change is still possible within week 1, subject to approval.
   * The PR name can be something like `Add Details: John Doe`.

 ## Week 2